HEAL is a leading platform of health and environment groups working to strengthen European environment policies to improve people’s health.

 HEAL’s coal and health campaign here

-The 31st International Environmental Film Festival takes place in Paris from 4 - 11 February 2014.
-HEAL is co-hosting a ’Health and Environment Documentaries’ programme and debates with the organisers.
-Join us for the screenings and three documentaries and two debates on Friday 7 and Saturday 8 February.
+The 32nd International Environmental Film Festival (FIFE) takes place in Paris from 3 - 10 February 2015.
+HEAL is co-hosting screenings and debates with the organisers on ’health and environment’ documentaries on 9 February.

 Chemicals Health Monitor

 This monitoring service aims to improve public health by promoting support for more protective regulation of hazardous chemicals in Europe and beyond.
 The website is also available in German here

 - advocating for strong regulation of pesticide use for better health, especially to protect the most vulnerable groups in society